Personal Strengths List: 30 Examples for Job Interviews

 Receiving constructive criticism at work is helpful because it shows that your managers and co-workers care about your work and want you to succeed.

-However, hearing negative feedback can be tough for some people and it may cause them to become defensive or feel offended.
+However, hearing negative feedback can be challenging for some people, and it may cause them to become defensive or offended.

 Having the ability to accept criticism and view it as someone else genuinely trying to reach out to help you is a strength that shows your potential employer that you are open to learning new things and always want to have a chance to improve.

-To develop this personal strength, here is a 7-step process to learn how to effectively handle criticism.
+To develop this personal strength, here is a 7-step process to learn how to handle criticism effectively.

 25. Research and Data Analysis

-Being able to compile a lot of information or data and see the big picture is a critical strength to have in any job.
-It means that you can pick up on trends with the data that you do have and you’re willing to go out and find any information that you don’t have.
+Compiling a lot of information or data and seeing the big picture is a critical strength to have in any job.
+It means that you can pick up on trends with the data you have and you’re willing to go out and find any information you don’t have.

 26. Attention to Detail